-SIEM stands for Security Information and Event Management and is a software that gives security professionals both insight into and a track record of the actions within their organization’s network.
-SIEM solutions provide a holistic view of what is happening on a network in real-time and assist IT teams to be more proactive in the battle against security threats.
+SIEM stands for Security Information and Event Management and is software that gives security professionals both insight into and a track record of the actions within their organization’s network.
+SIEM solutions provide a holistic view of what is happening on a network in real time and assist IT teams to be more proactive in the battle against security threats.

 It is a solution that aggregates and analyzes activity from many different resources across your entire IT base.

 The Need for Data Monitoring

 In today’s digital market, it’s necessary to watch and secure your company’s data against increasingly advanced cyber threats.
 And odds are, your company has more data than ever before.
 There is no discussion about the fact that attacks on computer systems are steadily on the rise.
 Coin mining, DDoS, ransomware, malware, botnets, phishing — this is just a small list of the threats those fighting the good fight today are facing.